vioricaciobanu/GetDataProject/CodeBook.md

 7. Last step was to calculate the average of each measurement for each activity and each subject.

 #The tidy dataset
 ## The tidy dataset has 68 columns and 180 rows.
-Each row is an observation (the mean of each measurement by subject and activity) and each column is an variable.
+Each row is an observation and each column is an variable.
+The units are the grouped means by subject and activity of the variables containing the mean and standard deviation in the raw dataset.
 This is the set of variables.

 Subject: 30 subjects, labelled 1 to 30

 Activity: 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
-and the next 66 variables are grouped means of the same variables in the raw dataset.
+and the next 66 variables are averages of the means and standard deviations from the raw dataset.

 timeBodyAccelerometerXaxisMean
 timeBodyAccelerometerYaxisMean
 timeBodyAccelerometerZaxisMean
 timeGravityAccelerometerXaxisMean
 timeGravityAccelerometerYaxisMean
 timeGravityAccelerometerZaxisMean
 timeBodyAccelerometerJerkXaxisMean
 timeBodyAccelerometerJerkYaxisMean
 timeBodyAccelerometerJerkZaxisMean
 timeBodyGyroscopeXaxisMean
 timeBodyGyroscopeYaxisMean
 timeBodyGyroscopeZaxisMean
 timeBodyGyroscopeJerkXaxisMean
 timeBodyGyroscopeJerkYaxisMean
 timeBodyGyroscopeJerkZaxisMean
 timeBodyAccelerometerMagnitudeMean
 timeGravityAccelerometerMagnitudeMean
 timeBodyAccelerometerJerkMagnitudeMean
 timeBodyGyroscopeMagnitudeMean
 timeBodyGyroscopeJerkMagnitudeMean
 frequencyBodyAccelerometerXaxisMean
 frequencyBodyAccelerometerYaxisMean
 frequencyBodyAccelerometerZaxisMean
 frequencyBodyAccelerometerJerkXaxisMean
 frequencyBodyAccelerometerJerkYaxisMean
 frequencyBodyAccelerometerJerkZaxisMean
 frequencyBodyGyroscopeXaxisMean
 frequencyBodyGyroscopeYaxisMean
 frequencyBodyGyroscopeZaxisMean
 frequencyBodyAccelerometerMagnitudeMean
 frequencyBodyBodyAccelerometerJerkMagnitudeMean
 frequencyBodyBodyGyroscopeMagnitudeMean
 frequencyBodyBodyGyroscopeJerkMagnitudeMean
 timeBodyAccelerometerXaxisStd
 timeBodyAccelerometerYaxisStd
 timeBodyAccelerometerZaxisStd
 timeGravityAccelerometerXaxisStd
 timeGravityAccelerometerYaxisStd
 timeGravityAccelerometerZaxisStd
 timeBodyAccelerometerJerkXaxisStd
 timeBodyAccelerometerJerkYaxisStd
 timeBodyAccelerometerJerkZaxisStd
 timeBodyGyroscopeXaxisStd
 timeBodyGyroscopeYaxisStd
 timeBodyGyroscopeZaxisStd
 timeBodyGyroscopeJerkXaxisStd
 timeBodyGyroscopeJerkYaxisStd
 timeBodyGyroscopeJerkZaxisStd
 timeBodyAccelerometerMagnitudeStd
 timeGravityAccelerometerMagnitudeStd
 timeBodyAccelerometerJerkMagnitudeStd
 timeBodyGyroscopeMagnitudeStd
 timeBodyGyroscopeJerkMagnitudeStd
 frequencyBodyAccelerometerXaxisStd
 frequencyBodyAccelerometerYaxisStd
 frequencyBodyAccelerometerZaxisStd
 frequencyBodyAccelerometerJerkXaxisStd
 frequencyBodyAccelerometerJerkYaxisStd
 frequencyBodyAccelerometerJerkZaxisStd
 frequencyBodyGyroscopeXaxisStd
 frequencyBodyGyroscopeYaxisStd
 frequencyBodyGyroscopeZaxisStd
 frequencyBodyAccelerometerMagnitudeStd
 frequencyBodyBodyAccelerometerJerkMagnitudeStd
 frequencyBodyBodyGyroscopeMagnitudeStd
 frequencyBodyBodyGyroscopeJerkMagnitudeStd